manikm-114/ADAPT_2/README.md

 ## Notes

-- Generated outputs from the webpage are local and should not be committed.
 - If uvicorn is missing, install dependencies again with the requirements file.
 - On some systems, python may not point to the expected interpreter.
 In that case use python3 or py, depending on your platform.

-## Suggested Git steps

-After checking the contents of this folder:

-git init
-git add .
-git commit -m "Initial clean ADAPT reproducibility repo"